hfuhuang/k8slab/README.md

 # k8slab
-set up a k8s lab by using kubespray
+The goal of this project is to set up a k8s lab by using kubespray.

+It can be used to test the Forgerock CDK and CDM